 ‘Patients should always be fully informed about their treatment options and decisions made by their clinicians.
 Through adequate patient education, the nocebo effect can be dramatically reduced’, said Professor Kvien.

 The issue of switching between biologicals and biosimilars and the safety of multi-switching was raised.
-Professor Trifirò advised that the evidence gathered so far with respect to switching from different sources, both pre-marketing and post-marketing, has not identified any clinical issues.
+Professor Trifirò advised that the pre- and post-marketing evidence gathered so far, with respect to switching from different sources, had not identified any clinical issues.
 In Europe, a lot of data have been accumulated which allow for the assessment of the long-term effects of switching, however, this is difficult to investigate in a post-marketing setting.
 He added that ideally, studies similar to the NOR-SWITCH study for each biosimilar would be carried out, but in reality performing such expensive RCT (randomized clinical trials) to explore all possible reference product/biosimilar switches is impossible.
 So, efforts need to be made to investigate the effects on long-term switching especially for drugs that have long-term effects, such as rituximab in real-world settings.
-He noted that healthcare databases, including claims databases and electronic medical records, as well as drug registries, have the potential to help here.
+He noted that healthcare databases including claims databases and electronic medical records as well as drug registries have the potential to help here.
 Understanding the long-term effects of switching and multi-switching between biosimilars is one of the key challenges that needs to be addressed and this requires an international concerted effort to develop the best methodological approach.

 Biosimilars in Saudi Arabia

-Dr Alhomaidan confirmed that in Saudi Arabia there is a guideline on the quality requirements for biosimilars and there is a pricing system in development for biosimilars, but this is not well established yet.
+Dr Alhomaidan confirmed that in Saudi Arabia there are guidelines on the quality requirements for biosimilars and there is a pricing system in development for biosimilars, but this is not well established yet.
 The safety and efficacy requirements are the same as those adopted by EMA.
 In both Europe and Saudi Arabia, guidelines do not aim to promote biosimilar usage, but instead promote the dissemination of the correct information about them to ensure their quality, safety and efficacy.

 Parallel case study working sessions

-After the formal presentations and discussions, the audience was presented with data for two semi-fictional similar biotherapeutic products, both are a trastuzumab monoclonal antibody.
+After the formal presentations and discussions, the audience was presented with data for two semi-fictional SBPs, both are a trastuzumab monoclonal antibody.
 The participants were divided into two discussion groups where they evaluated the fictional data supplied.
-This was carried out in a similar way to that which occurred at previous GaBI meetings [1–6].
+This was carried out in a similar way to that which occurred at previous GaBI meetings .